charmplusplus/charm/doc/ampi/manual.rst

    $ ./build AMPI gni-crayxc --with-production --disable-ampi-error-checking

-AMPI can also be built with support for shared memory on any communication layer by adding "smp" as an option after the build target.
+AMPI can also be built with support for multithreaded parallelism on any communication layer by adding "smp" as an option after the build target.
 For example, on an Infiniband Linux cluster: